Category: Obesity

 Weight loss surgery is a tool: it gives you a powerful boost, but it works best when paired with daily habits that support your health.
 Here’s what can help:

 • Attend All Follow-Up Appointments: These check-ins help you stay on track and allow your team to make adjustments if needed.
+Always follow the guidance of your bariatric specialist for the best bariatric surgery results.

 • Take Care of Your Mental Health: Major lifestyle changes can bring up a mix of emotions.
 Many patients benefit from seeing a counselor or therapist along the way.